 The fourth generation mobile technology or 4G, which is making headlines these days in India, promises faster-than-ever-before speeds while downloading files, video chatting, multiplayer gaming, and viewing high-definition videos online.
 This FAQ-based essay tries to cut through the jargon and helps you understand what 4G is and how it will impact the media and advertising business.

-4G stands for fourth-generation radio communication access technology, that provides the fastest communication network for accessing the internet on any screen - mobile, laptop or tablet.
+4G stands for fourth-generation radio communication access technology that provides the fastest communication network for accessing the internet at present.
 It is the successor to 3G and promises 7-10 times faster speed.
-When implemented across India, 4G can help solve the 'last mile' (connecting customers to a network) issue of operators, that is preventing them from getting rural consumers.
+If implemented across India properly, 4G will reduce vast distances between cities and hinterlands and, thus, will revolutionise communication and has tremendous potential to boost business growth that can help solve the 'last mile' (connecting customers to a network) issue of operators, that is preventing them from getting rural consumers.

 How does one access a 4G network?

 One needs a USIM (Universal Subscriber Identification Module) which is just like a normal SIM in terms of design, but, instead of the normal 64 KB memory, USIM can accommodate 128 KB through CPE (customer-premises equipment) or WiFi routers, dongles, mobiles and tablets.

 In India, 4G access is possible through data cards, dongles and smartphones or tablets.